ryandrewjohnson/react-localize-redux/BREAKING_CHANGES.md

 * typo updates for action from outstanding PR
 * getFunctionSlice stuff to handle immutablejs has been removed
 * initialize now takes a single argument instead of multiple arguments
+* remove translationTransform form initializeOptions and add to addTranslation specific options

 # TODO:
 * test old version of react, see if can catch errors for <Translate>